maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 + performance
 + **Feedback : vMX can be configured to run in two modes depending on the use case.
 Lite mode—Needs fewer resources in terms of CPU and memory to run at lower bandwidth.
 Performance mode—Needs higher resources in terms of CPU and memory to run at higher bandwidth.**

+### Public Cloud
++ vMX
++ vSRX
++ **Feedback : The virtual SRX platform, or vSRX, is a virtualized version of the Juniper Networks SRX security gateway platform.
+It retains the same software components and functions as its hardware counterpart, with separate control and forwarding planes.
+It runs on a Juniper Linux guest OS, which can be installed on a Hypervisor as a virtual machine.
+Like the vSRX, the vMX has a virtualized control plane and a virtualized forwarding plane, which run separately.
+Unlike the vSRX, not only are these two compon**
++ ** Juniper Networks virtualized products are available for use in the public cloud**

 ### ETSI Management and Orchestration (MANO) framework
 + virtualized network function manager (VNFM)
 + Network Functions Virtualization (NFV) orchestrator